SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-semp/generate-semp-client-lib.md

 We have shown how to generate the latest version of the SEMP client library, which is now ready to use.
 Use it in your project structure, adjust for any library names as required.

 If using it for the first time for a new client language, the getting started documentation (filtered out by default by the automated Gradle script) includes help to get to a basic working SEMP management example and it will advise of any additional specific steps for the language you are using.
-Reviewing the [Solace SEMP API Reference]({{ site.docs-api }}){:target="_top"} documentation{% if jekyll.environment != 'solaceCloud' %} and the provided [Java]({{ site.baseurl }}/messagevpn-with-queue-java/), [Python]({{ site.baseurl }}/messagevpn-with-queue-python/) or [Ruby]({{ site.baseurl }}/messagevpn-with-queue-ruby/) samples{% endif %} will help to understand some of the common ideas.
+Reviewing the [Solace SEMP API Reference](https://docs.solace.com/SEMP/SEMP-API-Ref.htm) documentation and the provided [Java](../messagevpn-with-queue-java/), [Python](../messagevpn-with-queue-python/) or [Ruby](../messagevpn-with-queue-ruby/) samples will help to understand some of the common ideas.

-Our [Message VPN with Queue series]({{ site.baseurl }}/messagevpn-with-queue-java/) of samples also show how to create a high level library for common management tasks for Solace Messaging.
+Our [Message VPN with Queue series](../messagevpn-with-queue-java/) of samples also show how to create a high level library for common management tasks for Solace Messaging.